libp2p/docs/content/concepts/introduction/protocols.md

 pre: '<i class="fas fa-fw fa-book"></i> <b>2.0.2. </b>'
 chapter: true
 aliases: /concepts/protocols/
+summary: There are protocols everywhere you look when you're writing network applications, and libp2p is especially thick with them.
 ---

 ### Chapter 2.0.2

 # Protocols

 There are protocols everywhere you look when you're writing network applications, and libp2p is especially thick with them.